If your dog has allergies, especially dog skin allergies, they are the most common health issue affecting the Bichon Frise dog or puppy.

 You need to reduce as many indoor and outdoor triggers as possible.

-In addition to using a safe natural dog shampoo, you might consider a skin and hair tonic to improve your Bichon’s health and a topical itch relief product like Allergy Itch Ease to stop the itching.
+In addition to using a safe natural dog shampoo, you might consider a skin and hair tonic to improve your Bichon’s health and a topical itch relief product like Allergy Itch Ease Spray to stop the itching.
+It also comes in granules, but the spray is so easy to use!

 Interestingly enough, another very popular dog that suffers from skin and allergy conditions is the English Bulldog.